ispras/dedoc/docs/source/contributing/contributing.rst

     * We strongly recommend using the already used ML library `torch` in development.
 For example, using `tensorflow` library instead of `torch` is justified only in case of extreme necessity.

-    * If you add new functionality to dedoc, be sure to add python `unitests` to test the added functionality (you can add api tests in `tests/api_tests <https://github.com/ispras/dedoc/blob/master/tests/api_tests>`_, you can add unit tests in `tests/unit_tests <https://github.com/ispras/dedoc/blob/master/tests/unit_tests>`_).
+    * If you add new functionality to dedoc, be sure to add python `unittest` to test the added functionality (you can add api tests in `tests/api_tests <https://github.com/ispras/dedoc/blob/master/tests/api_tests>`_ or unit tests in `tests/unit_tests <https://github.com/ispras/dedoc/blob/master/tests/unit_tests>`_).
       These tests are run automatically in the Continuous Integration pipeline.
+      To run tests locally, you can use docker as described in the `README <https://github.com/ispras/dedoc/blob/master/README.md#4-run-container-with-tests>`_.

     * Before each commit, check the code style using the automatic checker using the `flake8` library.
-      Instructions for using flake8 are provided here :ref:using_flake8`.
+      Instructions for using flake8 are provided in :ref:`using_flake8`.

     * We recommend setting up pre-commit for convenience and speeding up development according to the instructions :ref:`using_precommit` .
-      This will run a style check of the changed code with each commit.
+      This will run a style check of the changed code before each commit.

     * In case of any change in the online documentation of the project (for example, when adding a new api parameter), be sure to check locally that the changed documentation is successfully built and looks as expected.